day8/re-com/README.md

 ## Parameter Validation

 We often make mistakes and get our re-com parameters wrong.
-Our sausage fingers type  `onmouseover` instead of `on-mouse-over`, or `center` rather than `centre`, or we pass in a string when it should have been a keyword.
+Our sausage fingers type  `onmouseover` instead of `on-mouse-over`, or `centre` rather than `center`, or we pass in a string when it should have been a keyword.

 re-com tries to catch these kinds of mistakes.
 Every re-com component has a spec which contains details on each parameter, like name, data type, validation fucntions, default value and so on.